huan/gerror/README.md

 ## Motivation

-We working with gRPC with Node.js(ECMAScript) and we need to mix gRPC Error &amp; ECMAScript Error.
+We are writing async programs with gRPC with Node.js(ECMAScript) so we need to mix gRPC Error &amp; ECMAScript Error.

 In order to make it easy, we build GError module